kubecost/docs/federated-etl.md

 When using ETL Federation, there are several methods to recover Kubecost data in the invent of data loss:

-The [backup and alerting](/federated-etl-backups-alerting.md) has detail regarding the various methods.
+The [Backups and Alerting](/federated-etl-backups-alerting.md) doc has detail regarding the various methods.